Skip to content

 • Pantone references for branded merchandise

-A boutique hotel might choose calming blues and warm greys that reflect sophistication and comfort, whilst a high-energy fitness brand could opt for vibrant oranges and bold blacks.
+A boutique hotel might choose calming blues and warm greys that reflect sophistication and comfort.
+A high-energy fitness brand could opt for vibrant oranges and bold blacks.

 Typography Guidelines

-Choose fonts that reflect your brand personality and ensure readability across all platforms:
+Choose fonts that reflect your brand personality.
+They should also stay readable across all platforms:

 • Primary typeface for headings